University of Tartu Old Observatory

 University of Tartu Old Observatory or Tartu Old Observatory (Tartu Tähetorn) is an observatory in Tartu, Estonia.
 Tartu Observatory was an active observatory from 1810 to 1964.
 The building now serves as a museum and belongs to the University of Tartu Museum.

+As first measurement point of Struve Geodetic Arc it is enlisted as a UNESCO World Heritage Site.
+Due to its significance in the history of astronomy, it has been declared an Outstanding Astronomical Heritage by the International Astronomical Union.
+It is registered as a National Cultural Monument of Estonia.